 For this post, though, I’d like to focus on the works that stand out to me as excellent examples of botanical precision.

 This is entirely subjective, of course, and if you’d like to suggest a painting you feel I’ve overlooked I welcome your comments.

 Ophelia, Sir John Everett Millais

-When John Everett Millais painted Ophelia he chose to depict her in the moments just before she drowns, a bold choice as most previous artists portrayed Ophelia before she enters the water.
-This isn’t the only striking aspect of his painting, however.
+When John Everett Millais painted Ophelia he chose to depict her in the moments just before she drowns.
 In the midst of this picture of death, the plant life is rich and colorful.
 Each plant, whether in background or foreground, is given equal attention and no detail is spared.
-The botanical aspects of Ophelia are so important that Millais chose to paint the background prior to adding in the figure.
+The botanical aspects of Ophelia are so important that Millais labored meticulously on the background.

 Throughout Hamlet, Ophelia is constantly mistreated and used.
 Prior to the action of the play, Hamlet and Ophelia are in love.
 After seeing his father’s ghost, Hamlet decides to distance himself from her as he plots revenge for his father’s murder.
 When Hamlet kills Ophelia’s father, Polonius, she loses her sanity.
 Even though she appears quite mad, the flowers she gives to the King, Queen and Laertes have pointed meanings that would have been obvious to Shakespeare’s audience.